 - At the mid-term point of the lease, Placemate will check in with both the tenants and owners to ensure lease terms are being upheld.

 - At the end of the lease, Placemate will check in with both the tenants and owner and submit a request for the second half of the incentive payment.

-Here is some language you can put in your property listing and a draft lease agreement for you to use.
-You are welcome to market your property as you please and use any lease agreement, so long as your tenants and lease meet program qualifications.
+If you still need to secure tenants, here is some language you can put in your property listing, and a draft lease agreement for you to use if you choose.
+You are welcome to market your property as you please and use any lease agreement you like, so long as your tenants and lease meet program qualifications.